Gildson/Gildson/README.md

-## Olá, eu sou Gildson Bezerra
+## Hi, I'm Gildson Santos

-* Sou Engenheiro da Computação, formado pela Universidade Federal do Rio Grande do Norte (UFRN);
+* I'm a Computer Engineer, graduated from the Federal University of Rio Grande do Norte (UFRN);
-* Atualmente estou me especializando na area de engenharia de dados;
+* I'm currently specializing in data engineering;
-* Fiz estágio na Policia Civil do Rio Grande do Norte nas areas de Redes, Manutenção e desenvolvimento;
+* I did an internship at the Civil Police of Rio Grande do Norte in the areas of Networks, Maintenance and development;
-* Atualmente sou Cientista de dados Jr. na Inovall Tecnologia, empresa que gera inteligência de mercado baseado em dados públicos captados na internet com a utilização de script python.
+* I'm currently a Data Scientist at Inovall Tecnologia, a company that generates market intelligence based on public data captured on the internet using a python script.

 ##